tweedegolf/mailcrab/README.md

 ### Retention period

-By default messages will be stored in memory until mailcrab is restarted.
-This might cause an OOM when Mailcrab lives long enough and receives enough messages.
+By default messages will be stored in memory until MailCrab is restarted.
+This might cause an OOM when MailCrab lives long enough and receives enough messages.

 By setting `MAILCRAB_RETENTION_PERIOD` to a number of seconds, messages older than the provided duration will be cleared.

+### Performance

+MailCrab is fast, although there is a bottleneck in the throughput of the websocket connection (between the server and the browser).
+If there are many messages sent at once (more than 100 per second) a client can lag behind and messages can get lost.
+When dealing with many messages at once, increasing the internal queue size can help to prevent losing messages.
+Use the `QUEUE_CAPACITY` environment variable to set the queue size.
+De default is 32, which means that MailCrab can handle 32 messages if the are all sent at the same time.

 ### docker compose